sierrawang/lesson-design-agent/README.md

    - Place credentials in `agent_runner/credentials/cip_agent_credentials.json`
    - Format: List of dictionaries with `username` and `password` fields

-2. **Code in Place Data**: Historical student data for prediction tasks
+2. **Code in Place Data**: Historical student data for prediction tasks (this is not necessary to run the web agent!)
    - Student completion data
    - Dropout distribution data
    - Lesson video transcripts